DenisTairovski/net_slicing_project/README.md

 ```
 Above can be seen an early stage of the port mapping.
 Is worth nothing that there are 4 routers and many hosts.
 Only two routers are properly defined, since the router r1 and r4 are the only two with only one connection to another router (r2 for r1, r3 for r4).
 Therefore, the port mapping is done only on those two, since r2 and r3 have multiple connections.

-Emergency Scenario
+### Emergency Scenario ###
+Da riscrivere

 The emergency scenario can be thought as a scenario where two operators are involved, each for a specific slice.
-When the emergency scenario is involed, each router defines two slices:
+When the emergency scenario is involved, each router defines two slices:
 ```
 echo ' ---------------------------------------------- '
 echo '*** Creating 2 slices of 5 Gbps ...'